pinkkila/stories/guide/cicd-guide.md

 ![img_5.png](cicd-guide-img/img87.png)

 - Navigate in **IAM** service to the *Policies* section and select "Create policy"
-- Select "JSON" and copy and paste the following json:
+- Select "JSON" and copy and paste the following JSON:

 ```json